prodypanda/copytabs/README.md

 ## 🤖 Example Workflow with AI Code Assistant

 1. Open all relevant files in your VS Code project.
-2. Use the extension to copy all tabs (or selected tabs) to a new tab.
+2. Enable Clipboard Mode if you want to paste directly into the AI assistant.
-3. Copy the entire content of the new tab, including the structured file tree.
+3. Use the extension to copy all tabs (or selected tabs).
 4. Open your preferred AI code assistant (e.g., ChatGPT).
 5. Paste the copied content and ask for code review, optimization suggestions, or any other coding assistance.